 - Monkfish Stew (Lotte à L'Armoricaine).

-Blanquette de Veau (French Veal Stew)
+Blanquette de Veau Recipe (French Veal Stew)

 Equipment

-- dutch oven or heavy casserole dish
+- Dutch oven or heavy casserole dish with a lid

 Ingredients